Jimngn/betterzetamac/README.md

 # Zetamac Arithmetic Game Clone

-A faithful recreation of the popular Zetamac arithmetic speed drill with enhanced times table practice features.
+A recreation of the popular Zetamac arithmetic speed drill with times table practice features cause I suck at it.

+[Link if you want to play online] https://zetamac-omega.vercel.app/

 ## Features